sike25/interpretability/03_Explaining_Models/bau_network_dissection.md

 **What are the weaknesses?**

+1.The IOU threshold for deciding whether a unit is a detector (of 0.04) is laughingly low.

-1. Broden has a limited number of concepts.
+2. Broden has a limited number of concepts.
 It is not as robust as human interpretation, and in fact, network dissection considerably underperforms human interpretation.

-2. Some explanations are creatively worded.
+3. Some explanations are creatively worded.
 Sections 2.2 and 3.1 took me several hours to understand.

-3. When they choose to evaluate ND on only units already deemed interpretable by humans, they missed the opportunity find whether the method finds meaningful interpretation in neurons that aren't interpretable.
+4. When they choose to evaluate ND on only units already deemed interpretable by humans, they missed the opportunity find whether the method finds meaningful interpretation in neurons that aren't interpretable.
 If it does, should that not count against the framework?

-4. Colors are over represented concepts in Broden with 59,250 samples of them.
+5. Colors are over represented concepts in Broden with 59,250 samples of them.
 The next concepts are textures with 1,703 samples which is much less.
 Scenes have just 38.

-5. There is a good chance that human raters from Amazon Mechanical Turk click random buttons to finish the task quickly and collect their pay.
+6. There is a good chance that human raters from Amazon Mechanical Turk click random buttons to finish the task quickly and collect their pay.

-6. They argued that depth of networks improved interpretability then ranked the architectures by interpretability without mentioning their relative depths.
+7. They argued that depth of networks improved interpretability then ranked the architectures by interpretability without mentioning their relative depths.
 Although, anybody can look it up, it would be more complete if they had also ranked the depth.

 **What are some significant follow up work from this paper?
 How do they differ from this paper?**